ketanbagewadi/ketanbagewadi/README.md

 # 💫 About Me:
-🔭 I’m currently working on phishing , Django , Python <br>🤝 I’m looking for help with use cases of Machine Learning in web security <br>🌱 I’m currently learning Cloud Computing , Cyber security using AI<br>💬 Ask me about Machine Learning and Python <br>⚡ Fun fact Picked a Django in two days an built a production ready application
+🔭 I’m currently working on Machine Learning (phishing) , Django , Python <br>🤝 I’m looking for help with use cases of Machine Learning in web security <br>🌱 I’m currently learning Cloud Computing , Cyber security using AI<br>💬 Ask me about Machine Learning and Python <br>⚡ Fun fact Picked a Django in two days an built a production ready application

 ## 🌐 Socials: